tyler-technologies-oss/forge-design-system/blog/2025-06-11-forge-extended/index.md

 In addition to Forge Extended, we are also working on a new "blocks" concept (formerly known as "recipes").
 You can think of blocks as code snippets, examples, and demos of larger chunks of UI or even full application layouts with a high level of volatility.
 The idea behind blocks is to create a repository of common patterns and layouts that can easily be adapted and molded to your application's needs with minimal effort.

-Blocks are not intended to be full blown components, or a final product, but rather a starting point for which you can modify and adapt to your needs.
+Blocks are not intended to be full blown components, or a final product, but rather a starting point which you can modify and adapt to your needs.
 We'll have more information on blocks in a future blog post, but we wanted to mention it here as Forge Extended will be used within blocks to encapsulate redundant design patterns!

 ## Conclusion